takesobt/hotchop/README.md

 | --criteria_type   | ❌       | Type of criteria: TDNR (default) or TRNN     |
 | --overwrite       | ❌       | Overwrite output file if it already exists   |
 | --log             | ❌       | Output logs to hotchop.log                   |

+- Following processing, the results will be displayed both in terminal and logfile for each criterion as outlined below.
+--criteria_type TDNR
+  9992423207406 OK → This TDNR exists in the input HOT file and has been successfully extracted.
+  9992423239061 __ → This TDNR does not exist in the input HOT file.
+--criteria_type TRNN
+  000101 OK → This TRNN exists in the input HOT file and has been successfully extracted.
+  000203 __ → This TRNN does not exist in the input HOT file.

 ### HOT chop by the TDNR criteria(Please note that TDNR is the default criteria type and can be abbreviated.)
 ```bash